j-lord/zen/README.md

 ![Alt text](/../screenshots/zenExample3.jpg?raw=true "Zen Example")
 ![Alt text](/../screenshots/zenExample4.jpg?raw=true "Zen Example")

-4. If PC or Linux
+4. If Linux
 Open zen.sh comment out the last chuck of code for osascript instructions and pick a messaging technique.

+5. If PC
+Throw away your computer and buy a mac or Linux box!

-5. Then you should be ready to execute.
+6. Then you should be ready to execute.
 ```bash
 sudo ./zen.sh
 ```